ciarancoffey/cv/ciaranc.md

 *   **RapidRatings International** (Dublin)

     RapidRatings is the creator of the proprietary FHR® (Financial Health Rating), the industry’s leading assessment of public and private company financial health.

     *SRE Manager*, Mar 2023 - Present

-    In addition to all of the below:
-    - Managing SOC 2 and ISO27001 audits
+    Leading a team of SREs with end-to-end ownership of all production and non-production infrastructure supporting a global SaaS platform.
+    - Sole engineering owner of SOC 2 and ISO 27001 audit processes for ~3 years, liaising directly with auditors and ensuring continuous compliance
-    - Bridge between Senior and Executive Leadership Teams and SRE
+    - Bridge between Senior/Executive Leadership and SRE; translating business requirements into platform strategy
+    - AWS cost management and optimisation within defined budgets, continuously identifying waste reduction and more cost-effective architectural choices
-    - Managing staffing budgets for the team
+    - Manage staffing and operational budgets for the SRE function
+    - Achieved 100% measured uptime across production services
+    - Architected on-demand Kubernetes namespace provisioning via GitHub Actions, enabling ~40 developers to deploy feature branches with a single PR comment
+    - Implemented Traefik ingress with Linkerd service mesh, including IP whitelisting tiers for internal, restricted, and public traffic
+    - Fully automated deployment pipelines using GitOps workflows across dev, staging, and production environments
+    - Observability and monitoring via Datadog and Sentry with alerting and SLO tracking

     *Lead SRE*, Jan 2022 - Mar 2023

-    In addition to all of the below:
-    - Mentorship and guidance for other team members
-    - Removal of all legacy systems
-    - Introduction of helm for k8s
+    Technical lead driving the modernisation of infrastructure and operational practices.
+    - Led the full migration from legacy EC2/Fabric-based deployments to Kubernetes with custom Helm charts
-    - Fully implemented IAC for all environments
+    - Designed and implemented Infrastructure as Code (Terraform) across all environments
-    - Managing budgets for various cloud providers
-    - Migration from prometheus to Datadog
+    - Migrated observability stack from Prometheus to Datadog
-    - Database migrations across major versions without downtime
-    - Staying on top of all system updates, e.g. Alpine, K8S versions etc.
+    - Performed zero-downtime PostgreSQL major version upgrades on RDS
+    - Mentorship and technical guidance for other team members
+    - Managed cloud provider budgets and cost forecasting
+    - Maintained platform currency: Kubernetes, Alpine, and dependency version upgrades

     *Senior SRE*, Nov 2016 - Dec 2021

-    Part of a small team that manages all of the infrastructure and deployment needs of the company
+    Part of a small team managing all infrastructure and deployment needs of the company.
-    -   AWS configuration via Terraform
+    -   AWS infrastructure provisioned and managed via Terraform
-    -   Mix of contianers under kubernetes and "legacy" apps on plain ubuntu
+    -   Kubernetes platform build-out, containerising applications and migrating from persistent EC2 instances
     -   Instance configuration with SaltStack and Jinja templates
-    -   Code Deployments with Fabric
-    -   Tests suites and deployments with Jenkins
+    -   CI/CD pipelines with Jenkins; application deployments with Fabric
     -   Infrastructure monitoring via Prometheus
     -   Security monitoring via Alertlogic
     -   Participated in 24/7 on-call rotation